 While they both have their good points, Shopify and Etsy are designed to meet different online selling needs.

-Shopify is a great choice if you want to create your own ecommerce store and sell through a wide range of online channels.
+Shopify is a great choice for creating your own e-commerce store and sell through a wide range of online channels.
 But if you’re searching for a global online marketplace where you can find buyers looking for homemade and vintage goods, Etsy may be the better option.

 Rather than choosing between the two, you may even decide that your business can benefit from selling on both platforms.
-Just make sure to compare a variety of ecommerce platforms before deciding on the best place(s) to sell online.
+Compare a variety of e-commerce platforms before deciding on the best way to sell online.

 Ask an Expert